Be A Glow Worm: Guide To the Churchill War Rooms in London

 To prevent confusion, the Map Room had a "beauty chorus" of different colored telephones.
 White phones were connected to the armed services, red to the outside world, and green to intelligence services.
 They didn't ring.
 They just lit up when a call came in.

-The War Cabinet Room is where Churchill and his cabinet met, eyeball to eyeball, to fight against the Nazis while the Luftwaffe was bombing the streets of London.
+The War Cabinet Room was the nerve center.
+It was where Churchill and his cabinet met, eyeball to eyeball, to fight against the Nazis while the Luftwaffe was bombing the streets of London.
 Inside the room, the atmosphere was thick with smoke and heated discussion.

 This was where Churchill would squabble with Lord Halifax on whether to concede and broker peace.
 One of Churchill’s great strengths was that he enjoyed the push and pull of politics.
 He allowed himself "to be challenged, pushing and pushing and pushing, but being prepared to concede when his experts argued back.”